 When deciding among the different types of refinancing options, there are several factors you ought to take into consideration, including:

 - The type of mortgage loan you have

 - The type of borrower you are (for example, a veteran with a VA loan)

 - The financial goals you hope to achieve by refinancing

 - The amount of equity you have in your home

 - Your LTV ratio

-- Your overall financial standing (your ability to afford closing costs, your ability to pay off additional debt, etc.)
+- Your overall financial standing (your ability to afford closing costs, pay off additional debt, etc.)

-If you’re still unsure as to which type of refinance would best fit your needs, talk to your lender about what potential terms for different refinances would look like and to get other mortgage refinance tips.
+If you’re still not sure which type of refinance would best fit your needs, talk to your lender about what potential terms for different refinance options would look like and ask for other mortgage refinance tips.

 FAQs About Home Refinancing Options